JustBennnn/JustBennnn/README.md

 Apart from programming, I also enjoy VFX(Visual Effects) and play grade 4 piano.

 # Current Projects
-My most recent project is [`rainbowtables`](https://github.com/justbennnn/rainbowtables "") - a library where the user can create their own rainbowtable.
+My most recent project is [`minecraftstats`](https://github.com/JustBennnn/minecraftstats "") - a library where the user can access stats from the Hypixel minecraft server.

 # Stats
 My current stats. \